smorsi/nems/README.md

-# Targets
+# Non-Emergency Medical Services Locator

-A mobile app to locate the Target stores nearest you.
+A mobile app to locate the Non-Emergency medical services nearest you.
+Names, location and phone number will be provided.

+Just type in your location and we'll take care of the rest.
 Made in HTML5 + PhoneGap

-To see the web version running live, go to: http://timanglade.github.com/targets/www/index.html

 The entire app is contained in www/index.html (all the HTML & JS is in there), but the project will also work fine on your iOS mobile device using Cordova / PhoneGap.
 Just clone the repo, double-click the xcodeproj and build.